AndreLewis1400/MenuMap/Deliverable3_Implementation/MenuMap_Test_Cases_Login_UC001.md

 6. System does not crash or show technical error details
 7. User "janedoe" can navigate to other parts of application

-**Postconditions:**
-- Error is handled gracefully
-- System remains functional for other operations
-- User "janedoe" can attempt operation again later for restaurant "Joe's Pizza"

 ---

 ### **TC-001-06: Invalid Search Input (SQL Injection)**